-2020 has been a strange year.
-We have tried to find opportunities amid the uncertainty, with our creative online output under lockdown falling under the Isolation Creation umbrella.
+During the pandemic, we have tried to find opportunities amid the uncertainty, with our creative online output in lockdown falling under the Isolation Creation umbrella.
 Here are some of our highlights from this series.

 Truro Cathedral Choristers